Notice of Privacy Practices - How Your Medical Information Is Used

 You may request that we communicate with you in a certain way in a certain location.
-You must make your request in writing to the patient registration area and explain how or where you wish to be contacted.
+You must make your request in writing to the patient registration staff and explain how or where you wish to be contacted.

 Right to a Paper Copy of this Notice

 You may request an additional paper copy of this Notice at any time from any patient registration area.